Home Publications Artwork News Links About

 Having intelligently adjusted the 85/15 ratio to 70/30, change the rule for the 30% so that residential permit holders cannot park in that 30% AT ANY TIME.
 After all, they already have 100% of all private and 70% of all on-street parking, enough is enough, give the rest of us a break.

 Raise the price of an on-street parking permit to at least, say, $365.00 a year (only $1.00 per day).
 This will give the on-street car storage dickheads an incentive not to leave their piece of crap out there for months on end.
 What's a buck a day?
 If you're not driving it get rid of it.
+However, evidence to the contrary continues to prove that people this stupid don't really care.

 Give the city's eager parking enforcers the right to mark and tow away any vehicle that is clearly stored and not parked on the road.
 These people have parking passes, not storage licences.
 A vehicle that hasn't moved in a month or more, or that hasn't been moved as required for street cleaning or tree limbing, should qualify for towing.